Folies aux Deux

 By Monika Rose

-The moment of death, however, had not come yet, so they remained quiet, their heads bent toward each other in the lamplight, their fingers dawdling over some project, like a crossword puzzle, a crocheted potholder, or even a jigsaw.
+The moment of death, however, had not come yet, so they remained quiet, their heads bent towards each other in the lamplight, fingers dawdling over a project, like a crossword puzzle, a crocheted potholder, or even a jigsaw.

 The two sisters clung to each other yet often found ways to push against their strong wills, to test their resolve.
 Both seemed to conceive the same sorts of ideas simultaneously, at times finishing each other’s sentences.
-They marveled at this junction when they shared their thoughts, which was a frequent occurrence in the evenings.
+They marveled at this junction of minds when they shared their thoughts, which was a frequent occurrence in the evenings.
 They seemed to be of one mind regarding imminent death, yet they ran an ongoing debate.
 What they hoped to discover was not if the world would end, but the precise moment at which that fatal event would occur.
 And the method.
 Very important.
-They wanted to go out together, since they were the only ones in their family left to determine anything at all.
+They wanted to go out together, since they were the only ones left in their family to determine anything at all.
+A control issue, maybe.

 “We’re the last of the line, “ Jane started.